pandora-nft/.github/profile/README.md

 # Website

-Go to website repository [here](https://github.com/pandora-nft/website)
+Go to website repository [here](https://github.com/pandora-nft/website) and clone to your local machine

 ## Install Dependencies